 How to season a pavochon?

-Now the seasoning can begin!
-Mash the garlic cloves in a pilón (mortar and pestle).
-Add the crushed garlic to a large bowl along with the rest of the ingredients for the marinade.
-Pour this marinade all over the turkey and give it a good massage.
+Place the turkey in a pan and pour the marinade all over the turkey and give it a good massage.
 Rub it on top, all over the wings and drumsticks and the inside.
+Also, lift the skin carefully and rub the marinade in between the skin and flesh.
+Be careful not to tear the skin.
 Flip it and repeat the process.

 How to cook a Puerto Rican turkey?